akshalder11/SocketProject/README.md

 node testClient.js
 ```

-✅ You’ll see the live interactions in the terminal.
+✅ You’ll see the real-time responses in your terminal.

 ---

 ## 🧹 Notes

-- Your data will now be saved in the `leaderboard` database (not `test`)
+- Data is stored in the `leaderboard` database (not the default `test`)
-- TTL logic auto-resets scores every 24 hours
-- Indexes optimize sorting and querying for real-time use
+- Indexes are used to sort/filter data quickly

 ---